Oranjezicht, Cape Town, South Africa

 Bay Harbour Market - Hout Bay

-Uthando South Africa is an award winning, international and innovative Non Profit and Fair Trade certified organization which raises funds for community development projects in Cape Town and South Africa.
+Uthando South Africa is an award winning, international and innovative Non Profit and Fair Trade certified organisation which raises funds for community development projects in Cape Town and South Africa.

 Visit the dramatic Capes